mybonk/mybonk-wiki/workshop-22/README.md

 ### Broadcast

 14. Click **Broadcast Transaction**
-15. Sparrow submits to the workshop-10 Bitcoin node, which propagates it to Mutinynet
+15. Sparrow submits to the workshop-10 Bitcoin node, which propagates it to the network

 ---

 ## Part 4: Verify

 In the `acme-treasury` **Transactions** tab the outgoing transaction appears immediately.
-Confirm on the Mutinynet explorer:
+Confirm on the block explorer (see workshop-10 for the URL):

 ```
 https://mutinynet.com/tx/<txid>